 The overall risk of having a baby with a chromosome abnormality is small.
-But as a woman ages, the risk of having a baby with missing, damaged, or extra chromosomes increases.
+But as you age, the risk of having a baby with missing, damaged, or extra chromosomes increases.
+This can lead to genetic conditions like Down syndrome (trisomy 21), Patau syndrome (trisomy 13), and Edwards syndrome (trisomy 18).
+Read Reducing Risks of Birth Defects to learn more.